imrafaelmerino/java-fun/docs/README.md

 **Parsing a string and the schema of the JSON object is known:**

-In this case the best and fastest option is to use a spec to do the parsing.
+In this case, the best and fastest option is to use a spec to do the parsing.
-We'll talk about this option later on, when I introduce json-spec.
+We'll talk about this option later on when I introduce json-spec.

 **Creating an empty object and adding new values with the method _set_:**